Edit

 During the call

-LiveOutgoingAudioFilters can be applied after a call has started.
-You can retrieve this object from the call object once the call has started.
+You can apply LiveOutgoingAudioFilters after a call begins.
+You can retrieve this object from the call object after the call begins.
 To change the setting in LiveOutgoingAudioFilters, set the members inside the class to a valid value and they're applied.

-Only a subset of the filters available from OutgoingAudioFilters are available during an active call: music mode, echo cancellation, and noise suppression mode.
+Only a subset of the filters available from OutgoingAudioFilters are available during an active call.
+They're music mode, echo cancellation, and noise suppression mode.

 LiveOutgoingAudioFilters filter = call.LiveOutgoingAudioFilters;